UFO VPN Review and Pricing Guide 2025: Is This VPN Safe?

 On Windows, the app seemed simple enough to use.
 However, when we tried connecting for the first time, an error appeared, saying that the servers were busy.
 That went on for several days, and when we contacted UFO VPN’s customer support, they didn’t respond.
 We also tried basic troubleshooting, such as restarting our device and reinstalling the app, to no avail.
 The issue resolved on its own after three days and we still don’t know what caused it.
 After that, it was smooth sailing.

 On our iPad, the app felt a bit wonky because it’s optimized for iPhone use only.
 However, it functioned well.
-It even has a few extra features like a built-in speed test that you can use to determine your network speed after connecting to a server.
+It includes a built-in network speed test that measures your connection quality after connecting to any server.
+We found it handy for finding the fastest server based on our location.
 Our only problem with it is that it sometimes took a while to connect.
 On more than one occasion, we had to wait a couple of minutes.

 Conclusion: Is UFO VPN a Good VPN?